tylerlong/quick_orm/README.rst

 .. _Everblog: https://github.com/tylerlong/everblog
 .. _`everblog's database model file`: https://github.com/tylerlong/everblog/blob/master/everblog/models.py

 If you know any other successful stories about quick_orm, do tell me and I will list them above.

 |

 Where to learn more about quick_orm?
 ************************************
-As said above, quick_orm is built upon SQLAlchemy.
-Quick ORM never tries to hide SQLAlchemy's flexibility and power.
+As said above, quick_orm is built upon SQLAlchemy. quick_orm never tries to hide SQLAlchemy's flexibility and power.
 Everything availiable in SQLAlchemy is still available in quick_orm.

 So please read the documents of SQLAlchemy, you would learn much more there than you could here.

 Read quick_orm's source code, try to improve it.

 |

 You wanna involve?
 ******************
-Quick ORM is released under BSD lisence.
+quick_orm is released under BSD lisence.

 The source code is hosted on github: https://github.com/tylerlong/quick_orm